- Insurance costs increased in 2024.

 There is a chance that somebody has the same bike or had owned one in the past, or just has more experience wrenching.

 They can give your more information about your bike along with useful tips that you can use to maintain your motorcycle.

 Can You Use a 6V in Place of a 12V or Vice Versa?

-The electronic components would not work properly, and chances are that your bike won’t work at all!
-So, do not experiment with such things and stick to what is recommended.
+The electronic components would not work properly, and chances are that your bike won’t start at all!

 12V and 6V batteries only work on conventional motorcycles that use a combustion engine for power.